 (See Ed.
 Note at bottom regarding important update work on trail descriptions)

 Still a work-in-progress, the Cumberland Trail is a remote footpath that passes north to south through 11 Tennessee counties and two time zones on the eastern escarpment of the Cumberland Plateau.
 Once completed, the trail corridor will be contained on public lands.
-Presently, 195 miles are open for hiking and other outdoor activities.
-These miles are divided into 12 Segments with 26 Sections.
+Presently, 210 miles are open for hiking and other outdoor activities.
+The trail is divided into 12 Segments with 23 Sections.
 Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the proposed trail route do exist.
 Target date for the completion of trail within currently owned state land is late 2019.